Jerry Neuheisel: UCLA

 Neuheisel became a graduate assistant for the UCLA Bruins in 2018.
 He served in this capacity through the 2020 season, before being promoted to wide receivers coach beginning in 2021.
 Around this time, he was named to 247Sports' 30Under30 list for up-and-coming college football coaches under 30 years old, with the article touting Neuheisel's recruiting acumen and describing him as someone his peers believed could be "in and around coaching as long as he wants to be."

 Neuheisel remained in that role through 2023 before becoming the tight ends coach in 2024.
 Head coach DeShaun Foster added the title of assistant head coach to his responsibilities as coach of the tight ends to begin the 2025 season.
 However, Foster as well as offensive coordinator Tino Sunseri mutually parted ways with UCLA on September 30, 2025, following a poor start to the year and a 17–14 road defeat to Northwestern.
 Neuheisel was then named as the interim offensive coordinator for the remainder of the season.

-Just four days after his sudden promotion, UCLA hosted a top-10 ranked Penn State and handed the Nittany Lions a stunning defeat on the backs of the offense, winning 42–37.
-Following the shocking victory in his play-calling debut, Neuheisel was given a Gatorade bath and carried off the field by his players.
+Four days after his sudden promotion, UCLA hosted a top-10 ranked Penn State and handed the Nittany Lions a stunning defeat, winning 42–37.
+Following the victory in his play-calling debut, Neuheisel was given a Gatorade bath and carried off the field by his players.

+Following the regular season, Bob Chesney was hired as the next permanent head coach at UCLA, and Neuheisel was not retained on the staff.

+Northwestern

+In January 2026, Neuheisel was hired as the quarterbacks coach for the Northwestern Wildcats.
+Neuheisel joined former UCLA head coach Chip Kelly, who had just been hired as the Wildcats' offensive coordinator.

 Personal life

-Neuheisel was married to his wife, Nicole, in the summer of 2020.
-He was born to UCLA graduates Susan and Rick, and is the oldest of three siblings.
+Jerry Neuheisel is the oldest of three siblings and the son of UCLA graduates Susan and Rick.
 His younger brothers are Jack, who played wide receiver at Southern Methodist University for the SMU Mustangs, and Joe.
+He got married in 2020.

-Rick Neuheisel played quarterback for the Bruins from 1981–83 before embarking on a coaching career that began at his alma mater as a graduate assistant in 1986.
+His father, Rick Neuheisel, played quarterback for the Bruins from 1981–83 before embarking on a coaching career that began at his alma mater as a graduate assistant in 1986.
 Rick eventually became the head coach of UCLA in 2008 and coached in that capacity until he was fired following the 2011 season.